"Only a Matter of Time"

 “I haven’t felt the antisemitism until recently.
 Now Germany is showing more and more hatred towards Jews.
 My friends and I think it’s just a matter of time that this widespread hatred will come to us here in Belgium, too.”

 ~ Irving, 17 years old in 1939

-If you witnessed someone being discriminated against because of his or her beliefs, what would you do?
+If you witnessed someone being discriminated against because of his or her beliefs, what action(s) would/could you take?